frontrunner44/Linked-List-Manager/README.md

-Sure, here's a README.md for your linked list implementation:

 # Doubly Linked List Implementation

 This is a JavaScript implementation of a doubly linked list.
 A doubly linked list is a data structure where each node points to both the next and previous nodes, allowing for efficient traversal in both directions.